 Eylem Delikanlı is a founding coop member and an oral historian.
 She holds an MA in Sociology (City University NY) and an MA in Oral History (Columbia University).
-She is the co-author of the book Keşke Bir Öpüp Koklasaydım (with Ozlem Delikanli in Turkish, Istanbul: Ayrıntı Yayınları September 2013), a work of oral history about the 1980 Coup D’État in Turkey.
-Her current research as a sequel focuses on the political refugees living in Europe and North America after the Coup.
-She is a member of Çocuklarız Bir Aradayız initiative – a group working towards building a collective memory of 1980 Coup D’État in Turkey.
-As an oral historian, Eylem’s work focuses on theories of post memory, collective memory and silence.
-She continues her research as an ISHR fellow at the Alliance for Historical Dialogue and Accountability Fellowship Program at Columbia University.
+She is the co-author of the books Keşke Bir Öpüp Koklasaydım (with Ozlem Delikanli in Turkish, Istanbul: Ayrıntı Yayınları, September 2013) and Hiçbir Şey Aynı Olmayacak ((with Ozlem Delikanli in Turkish, Istanbul: Ayrıntı Yayınları, November 2019) Her oral history research covers the 1980 Coup D’État in Turkey.
+She was a visiting scholar at the Institute for the Study of Human Rights at Columbia University and a researcher at Truth, Justice and Remembrance Program at Bosch Stiftung in Berlin.
+She is a member of Çocuklarız Bir Aradayız initiative – a group working towards building a collective memory of the Coup D’État in Turkey.
+As an oral historian, Eylem defines her work as oral history for historical justice and her research focuses on theories of post memory, collective memory, mass violence and silence.

 Çağlar Dölek is a PhD candidate in the Department of Sociology and Anthropology at Carleton University.
 He received his BA in International Relations and MA in Political Science from Middle East Technical University in Ankara, Turkey.
 He has contributed to Science and Society: A Journal of Marxist Thought and Analysis, Austrian Journal of Development Studies, and Praksis.
 He was the co-editor of the special volume of Praksis on the State, Violence and Coercion in Turkey in the 2000s publishedin January 2016.
 His commentaries on Turkey have appeared in Birgun Daily, Evrensel Daily and The Bullet, the e-Bulletin of the Socialist Project.
 His research interests include the critique of political economy, state theory and historical anthropology of the state, law and policing with a particular focus on Turkey.